Ram Kumar Bhandari, Founder and Director

 Bhagiram is a front line family activist, whose own brother and brother’s wife were disappeared during the conflict; co-founder of the Conflict Victims Committee, a family association, in Bardiya, he served as regional coordinator of the platform in Midwestern region, recently elected as a president of Conflict Victim Common Platform (CVCP) for Transitional Justice.

-Prabal Thapa, Associate
+Prabal Thapa, Campaign Coordinator

 Prabal Thapa is a student at Kathmandu University majoring in Development Studies.
 He joined the NEFAD team in 2015 and facilitated the launch of the various campaigns including Bardiya Conflict Victims Cooperative Group in the summer of 2017.
 Prabal supports logistics for NEFAD events and projects.